-Below are the main projects on which I’m currently working.
+Below are the current projects on which I’m working.

 The 2013 sea star wasting disease (SSWD) pandemic in Pisaster ochraceus provided a rare opportunity to disentangle the dynamic interaction between natural selection, dispersal, and extreme conditions.
 With samples bracketing the mass mortality I am exploring the genetic consequences of the event, trajectory of recovery in survivors and offspring, and implications for future events.

 Leptasterias sp. was also affected by SSWD.
-With a stark contrast in life history to the high gene flow spawning P. ochraceus, Leptasterias broods its offspring to a crawl away phase and has low gene flow.
+With a stark contrast in life history to the high gene flow spawning P. ochraceus, Leptasterias broods its offspring to a crawl away phase and has low dispersal potential.
 I aim to explore the genomic differences and similarities between these two species (and others) spanning the SSWD episode.

 Exploring genomic signals of convergent vs. parallel evolution associated with environmentally-mediated selection in the eelgrass, Zostera marina, from local to global scales

 Using whole genome resequencing we intensively sampled two bays along an environmental gradient to document intra- and inter-bay population genetic structure and identify putative temperature-associated loci.
 Next, we interrogated our rangewide Z. marina dataset for these loci and others indicated across parallel latitudes.